smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ==================
 The model for our coffee service is complete.
 Before we build the model, let's take a moment and learn how to configure the build.
 The :ref:`smithy-build.json configuration file <smithy-build-json>` is how we instruct Smithy to build the model.
+A :ref:`projection <projections>` is a version of a model based on a set of :ref:`transformations <transforms>`.
+Plugins can be applied to a projection to produce artifacts based on its "version" of the model.
-A :ref:`projection <projections>` is a version of a model based on a set of :ref:`transformations <transforms>` and :ref:`plugins <plugins>`.
-For our model, we will not configure any explicit projections, since Smithy will always build the ``source`` projection.
+For our model, we will not configure any explicit projections, since Smithy always builds the ``source`` projection.
 The ``source`` projection does not have any transformations applied, and its output includes the artifacts of plugins applied at the root.
 To build the model, run:

 .. code-block:: sh
     :caption: ``/bin/sh``

-    smithy build model/
+    smithy build

 Building the model will render artifacts under the ``build/smithy`` directory.
 Under it, The ``source`` directory corresponds to the output (or "build artifacts") of the ``source`` projection.
 With the current configuration, Smithy